awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

    + Test loss
    + Test accuracy

-   The definitions tell Amazon SageMaker to capture those metrics from the algorithm's log output\.
+   The definitions tell SageMaker to capture those metrics from the algorithm's log output\.
 The metrics are used later to evaluate and compare the models\.

    ```
    preprocessing_trial_component = tracker.trial_component